 Tomorrow is the day when the world over disciples celebrate the presence of their gurus in their lives.
-Like you have Father’s Day, Mother’s Day, tomorrow’s Guru Purnima (or Poornima), Guru’s Day.
+Like you have Father’s Day and Mother’s Day, tomorrow’s Guru Purnima (or Poornima), the Guru’s Day.
 We have been celebrating this in India since time immemorial.

 With the passage of time, disciples marked this day as the formal Guru day, so to speak.
 Other than making it a sort of national festival in our culture, one chief reason was renunciant gurus didn’t really celebrate birthdays back then.
 Primarily because after an adept or seeker took the vows of renunciation, s/he would drop their name and old identity which included no longer celebrating their birthday on the day they were born.
 So, Guru Purnima became the day when disciples would come together and worship their master in gratitude and reverence.
 In Buddhism, it is believed that Buddha gave his first sermon on this day and in Jainism, Mahavira initiated the first disciple.